 (Ross Millikan pointed out why all orbits with the same d have the same period. d is also the length of the major axis of the ellipse.
 The "semi-major axis" of an ellipse is half the major axis.
 Kepler's third law states that the period of an orbit is proportional to the 3/2 power of the length of the semi-major axis.
 So all orbits with the same d have the same period.)

 A point on the minor axis of the ellipse is equidistant from the two focii, and d=2, so it must be distance 1 from both focii.
-The tangent to that point is horizontal, which explains why the point with zero z velocity is the high point of the donut.
+The tangent to that point is horizontal, which explains why the point with zero z velocity is the high point of the torus.

 A point on the major axis of an orbit is either the minimum or maximum distance from the sun.
 The distance to the nearest focus is 1-q (for some q), the sum of the distances to the focii is 2, so the distance to the furthest focus is 1+q.
 That explains why the minimum and maximum distances from the sun are equidistant from the circular orbit.